The Incredible Hulk (film): Visual effects

 Leterrier had planned to use prosthetic makeup and animatronics to complement the computer-generated imagery that was solely used in the previous film.
 The make-up artists who worked on X-Men: The Last Stand were set to portray Blonsky's gradual transformation, which Zak Penn said would portray Blonsky "not [being] used to having these properties.
 Like he's much heavier, and we talked about how when he walks down the sidewalk, his weight destroys the sidewalk and he's tripping.
 [It's all about] the humanization of these kinds of superhero characters, showing the effects physics may actually have on [them]."
 Tom Woodruff Jr. of Amalgamated Dynamics (who created all the costumes for the Alien films since Alien 3) was in negotiations and created two busts of the Hulk and prosthetic hands to act as stand-ins for the character.
 A full animatronic was never created as it was decided it would complicate production to set up shots for a puppet and then a computer graphic.
 An animatronic was used for Sterns' mutating head, however.
 Destruction was mostly done practically.
 A model of a bottling machine was smashed through a wall for when the Hulk escapes the factory.
 The filmmakers used steam and dry ice for the gas used to smoke out the Hulk, and they destroyed a real Humvee by dropping a weight on it when shooting the Culver University battle.
 Pipes blew fire for when the Hulk strikes down the computer-generated helicopter.
 When Banner falls from the helicopter to trigger the Hulk into fighting the Abomination, Norton was attached to a surface held by a bar which turned 90 degrees while the camera was pulled to the ceiling to simulate falling.
 Leterrier jokingly remarked that making Norton fall that distance would render him unable to act.

 Music

 The score for the film was composed by Craig Armstrong, who was the arranger for Massive Attack, a band Leterrier was fond of and had collaborated with on the 2005 film Unleashed.
 Armstrong was his first choice, which surprised Marvel, not knowing if he had scored an action film (he did compose 2001's Kiss of the Dragon).
 At Leterrier's suggestion, the soundtrack was released on a two-disc album, which Armstrong thought was a joke until he compiled the album and Marvel asked him why they were given only one disc.
-The film's score borrows Joe Harnell's theme "The Lonely Man" from the 1978 Incredible Hulk television series.
+The film's score includes a reference to Joe Harnell's theme "The Lonely Man" from the 1978 Incredible Hulk television series.